girip11/javascript_learning/mdn/2_js_building_blocks/6_events.md

 ## 3. Using `addEventListener()` and `removeEventListener()`

 Has a way to cleanup unused event handlers using the `removeEventListener()` method.
-Multiple event handler for the same event can be added.
+Multiple event handlers for the same event can be added.

 ```Javascript
 // onclick is an event handler property.